koii-network/docs/concepts/distributedcloud/reducedcomputingcosts.md

 KOII Networks offers a groundbreaking solution that could reshape the way we perceive and utilize computing power.
 By harnessing the latent potential of idle computers, it opens up opportunities for significant cost savings in server infrastructure.

-In conclusion, with the help of KOII Networks, what was once considered wasted computing power can be transformed into a valuable resource, promising a more cost-effective and sustainable future in our digital world.
+With the help of KOII, what was once considered wasted computing power can be transformed into a valuable resource, promising a more cost-effective and sustainable future in our digital world.